Note to readers: Please study Sattva, Raja and Tama, the three subtle components of the universe to fully understand this article.

 Table of Contents

-- 1. An introduction to a spiritual perspective on vegetarian vs non vegetarian diet
+- 1. An introduction to a spiritual perspective on a vegetarian diet vs a meat diet

-- 2. Spiritual purity of veg vs non veg food
+- 2. Spiritual purity of a vegetarian diet vs a meat-based diet

 - 2.1 Drawing based on subtle-knowledge of meat